Murraray History, Family Crest & Coats of Arms

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
-In various documents, Murraray has been spelled Murray, Murrey, Moray, Morey, Morrey, Morry, Murry and many more.
+In various documents, Murraray has been spelled Murray, Murrey, Moray, Morey, Morrey, Morry, Murry, MacMhuirich (Gaelic) and many more.

 Early Notables of the Murraray family (pre 1700)